yehudasa/rgw-object-broker/README.md

 ### Step 1: Deploy Gluster-Kubernetes cluster in Google Compute Engine (GCE)
 This step sets up the **External Service Provider** portion of our topology (see [diagram](./docs/Service-Catalog-Published.png)).

 To kick off deployment, run `gk-cluster-deploy/deploy/cluster/gk-up.sh`.
 The script has a number of configurable variables relative to GCE Instance settings.
-These can be defined inline with `gk-up.sh` or as environment variables.
-To run the script as fire and forget, pass `-y` to skip configuration review.
+They can be found in `deploy/cluster/lib/config.sh`  These can be overridden inline with `gk-up.sh` or as environment variables.
+To run the script with out pausing run`gk-up.sh -y`.

 Runtime takes around 5 to 10 minutes.
 Go get some coffee.